DominikLindorfer/Portfolio-Optimization/README.md

 ## Usage

 To aquire historical data without paying for access, I web scrape the charts provided on the [Morningstar website](www.morningstar.de).
-The actual optimization is done afterwards, using phython's [SciPy](https://www.scipy.org/).
+The actual optimization is done afterwards, using Python's [SciPy](https://www.scipy.org/).
 Thereafter the "MPT Efficiency Frontier" (set of optimal portfolios that offer the highest expected return for a defined level of risk) is computed and printed out.

 This project's aim is to provide a simple tool to investment beginners and a starting point for more sophisticated / detailed portfolio analysis.